Gaston Browne: Career

-Prime Minister
+Prime minister

 Gaston Browne led the Antigua and Barbuda Labour Party to victory in the 12 June 2014 general election, after 10 years in opposition, winning 14 out of 17 seats.
-Browne was sworn in as Prime Minister on 13 June 2014.
+Browne was sworn in as prime minister on 13 June 2014.
 He defeated Baldwin Spencer's UPP, which had ruled for 10 years.
-Browne holds the additional office of Minister of Finance.
+Browne also held the office of Minister of Finance.